Malvern Panalytical wins Innovate UK grant to lead biopharmaceutical consortium on aggregation analytics.

 The company led a competitive funding application for analytical technologies for biopharmaceutical development which drew participation from leading bioscience organisations and responds to current industry challenges surrounding aggregation characterization.
 The successful bid resulted in funding of the associated costs of £1 million for the 3-year-long project, with a grant from the UK’s innovation agency, Innovate UK.

-st, 2017, Malvern Panalytical began leading a working consortium comprising the following partner organisations: The Centre for Process Innovation (CPI), Paraytec Ltd., the University of Central Lancashire (UCLan), and GSK, MedImmune and Fujifilm Diosynth Biotechnologies representing the biopharmaceutical industry.
+From June 1st, 2017, Malvern Panalytical began leading a working consortium comprising the following partner organisations: The Centre for Process Innovation (CPI), Paraytec Ltd., the University of Central Lancashire (UCLan), and GSK, MedImmune and Fujifilm Diosynth Biotechnologies representing the biopharmaceutical industry.

 The costs associated with the development and production of safe and effective biopharmaceuticals continue to limit their vast potential in treating and preventing disease.
 Malvern Panalytical has long been involved in addressing the specific analytical challenges of this field, where biomolecule stability and successful formulation are paramount.
 The company has tailored its proven solutions to the needs of biological molecules, developed ground-breaking new technologies and been involved in other industry-wide collaborations to advance biopharmaceutical development and manufacturing knowledge.
 Malvern Panalytical’s evolving suite of instruments delivers an array of biophysical information, helping biopharmaceutical developers reduce risk and increase efficiency and speed to market.